My Two Cents. (Probably Worth a Little More).

 "Couldn't have found a better realtor.
 Marc helped us find and buy land in Alberta — all interactions with Marc went better than we expected, especially since everything was done remotely from Ontario.
 Marc went out of his way to FaceTime the property for us.
 He answered all of the important questions and the curiosity questions we had.
 We ended up buying 30 acres of vacant land sight unseen.
 What an honourable and trustworthy realtor." — Paul Bouchard, verified client

-"Marc's construction background was invaluable.
+"Marc's civil construction background was invaluable.
 He spotted things we never would have noticed and saved us from a potential money pit.
 His advice was honest and direct." — [Client Name, placeholder]

 2026 Real Estate Market Insights in Airdrie